THISISDINOSAUR/Anatomy/README.md

 - ~~Dinosaur fetching and drawing~~

-- Fetching of parameters and constructing parameter sliders
+- ~~Fetching of parameters and constructing parameter sliders
 Includes then fetching the dinosaur with these parameters

+- Request smoothing
+Currently requests a dinosaur on every input, leading to far to many server requests, and potential race conditions.
+Should at least implement a system where no requests are made whilst a request is pending

 - Preset buttons
 Fetching presets, constructing buttons for them, and then fetching the dinosaur with the correct parameters.
-Requires presets to be implemented on the server
+Requires presets to be implemented on the server and at the language level.

+- Refactoring
+Code currently uses a lot of code from the old JS version, and could do with refactoring

 ### Ecosystem level features